 PTA 200.
-PT ISSUES AND TRENDS (2.0.2)
+PT ISSUES AND TRENDS (2-0-2) PREREQUISITE: Program admission.

 This is an introductory course to trends and issues in physical therapy.
 History, practice issues, psychosocial aspects of illness, and cultural diversity are emphasized.
 On course completion, the student should be able to discuss trends and issues relevant to physical therapy.
 CORE